gibbok/notes-next-js/README.md

 - Pages are assocaited with the route base of their file name, for instance `pages/index.js` is associated with `/` or `pages/posts/first.js` is assocaited with `/posts/first`
 - A component/page *must be sported as `default`*
 - Link between pages must be done using the `Link` Component from next/link, this performes client-side navigation using JavaScript
+- Next.js does code splitting automatically, so each page only loads when necessary (fast loading), so each page become isolated so one error in one page should not affect other pates.
+In production code when the `Link` componet appear in the view port, Next.js autoamtically prefetch the code for the linked page in the background, for almost instand load.